LeToNode/Play2.0-CN-doc/settings/SettingsSBT.md

 )
 ```

 These default settings mostly define the default imports for generated templates.
-For example, it imports `java.lang.*`, so types like `Long` are the Java ones by default instead of the scala ones.
+For example, it imports `java.lang.*`, so types like `Long` are the Java ones by default instead of the Scala ones.
 It also imports `java.util.*` so the default collection library will be the Java one.

 ## Default settings for Scala applications

-Play 2.0 defines a default set of settings suitable for Scala based applications.
+Play 2.0 defines a default set of settings suitable for Scala-based applications.
 To enable them add the `defaultScalaSettings` set of settings to your application definition:

 ```scala
 val main = PlayProject(appName, appVersion, appDependencies).settings(